cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - binding_factor_list = [(i, binding_factor), ...],
-    a list of binding factors for each participant, where each element in the list indicates the participant identifier i and their binding factor.
+    a list of binding factors for each participant, where each element in the list indicates a NonZeroScalar identifier i and Scalar binding factor.
-  - identifier, participant identifier, a Scalar.
+  - identifier, participant identifier, a NonZeroScalar.

   Outputs: A Scalar value.